Computing the twisted $L^2$-Euler characteristic: Examples and applications

 \section{Examples and applications}

-In this section we gather experimental data on $L^2$-invariants while simultaneously showcasing the algorithm's various aspects.
-Note that, while we assumed the Atiyah conjecture back in Section~\ref{sec:atiyah}, it is known to hold in the case of complete hyperbolic $3$-manifolds of finite volume~\cite[Theorem~3.2~(3)]{l2thur}.
-Moreover, all examples under consideration will have residually finite fundamental group.
+In this section we summarize experimental data on $L^2$-invariants while simultaneously showcasing the algorithm's various aspects; all the experiments are also available as \textsf{SageMath} notebooks in the GitHub repository~\cite{git}.
+All examples under consideration have residually finite fundamental group, and most are known to satisfy the Atiyah conjecture.

+For the sake of brevity, we will use an alternate product-like notation $2^{c_2}\cdot 3^{c_3}\cdot 5^{c_5}\cdot \dots$ for the nilpotency class vector $c=(c_2, c_3, c_5, \dots)$.
+Moreover, we will often represent characters $\phi$ by their coordinates in some fixed basis of $\Hom(G, \ZZ)$, denoted by $\{\mathsf{v}_i\}$ in figures (see Subsection~\ref{sec:nondet}).
+Reported running times refer to computations carried out on an Intel i9-12900HX CPU.